How 4G Broadband works - a solution for home and business broadband even in rural areas

 More detail on 4G broadband

 Of course, 4G broadband is bound to be a little different from traditional terrestrial broadband services.
 To find out more, see Using 4G Home or Office Broadband as an alternative to fibre.

 And if you'd like more detail on the equipment we provide and install at our customers' premises, here is a full breakdown of the elements required to get started on our 4G broadband service.

-** 20 Mbps is the independently audited average download speed delivered across the UK by the EE and Vodafone 4G broadband services we supply - as you can see by clicking here.
+** These are the independently audited average download speeds delivered across the UK by the EE and Vodafone 4G broadband services we supply - as you can see by clicking here.

 It's important to note that this is NOT the maximum possible - or "up to" - speed as quoted by many other broadband providers.